Brad Schimel: 2025 Wisconsin Supreme Court election

+U.S. attorney

+On November 17, 2025, U.S. attorney general Pam Bondi announced that Schimel would be appointed interim United States Attorney for the Eastern District of Wisconsin.
+Schimel had earlier put his name forward, hoping to be formally nominated for that position, but the nominating commission failed to agree on a nominee, leaving the post vacant.
+Schimel then solicited an appointment directly from the Attorney General and received her approval.
+Because the U.S. Senate had not confirmed his appointment, Schimel needed to secure the support of a majority of the current U.S. district judges in the Eastern District of Wisconsin to extend his appointment beyond 120 days.
+On March 10, 2026, a majority of the judges in the Eastern District of Wisconsin declined to keep Schimel in his interim role and his appointment expired on March 16, 2026.
+The Department of Justice subsequently announced that they would leave the U.S. attorney position vacant and appoint Schimel to a senior staff position in the office, leaving him as de facto head of the U.S. attorney's office in eastern Wisconsin.

 Political positions

 Abortion ban

 Schimel has consistently advocated for anti-abortion positions.

 He has argued for a return to Wisconsin's 1849 abortion law, which was interpreted as banning abortion in all cases except when the life of the mother was endangered.
 He supported retaining the then-unenforceable law prior to the United States Supreme Court's 2022 overturning of Roe v.
 Wade, which saw the 1849 abortion law reimplemented; the law was subsequently ruled not to prohibit consensual abortions.
 He has credited his anti-abortion stance to his adoption of two children.